Relational Systems Theory (RST)

 The Hidden Simplicity of Complex Systems

-• Spatial coherence: how proportion gives form its equilibrium and harmony.
+• Spatial coherence: how proportion gives form equilibrium and harmony

-Together, they describe how structure becomes sense, and how simplicity scales.
+Together, these layers describe how structure becomes sense, and how simplicity scales.mplicity scales.

 Explore RST